Strata Global

 Installation Considerations:

-Geogrids are unrolled and placed in the designated location, requiring minimal subgrade preparation.
+Geogrids are unrolled and placed in the designated location, requiring a properly graded and compacted subgrade to ensure full contact and performance.
 Seams between geogrids can be fastened mechanically or overlapped.

-Geotextile installation may require additional steps, depending on the application.
+Geotextile installation may require grading and subgrade preparation, especially in erosion control or drainage applications.
 For instance, in erosion control, proper grading and subgrade preparation is necessary to ensure a stable surface for geotextile placement.

 Water permeability and drainage:

-The permeability margins of geotextiles are dependent on their specific purpose.
+The permeability of geotextiles is specifically engineered for and dependent on their specific purpose.
 For drainage applications, highly permeable geotextiles are chosen to facilitate water flow.
 Conversely, for erosion control, geotextiles with lower permeability are chosen to impede water flow and stabilise the soil.

 Durability and longevity: